stestaub/stestaub.github.io/_posts/2018-02-08-delayed-job-and-non-persited-records.md

 `ActiveRecord::RecordNotFound, class: MyModel, primary key:  (Couldn't find Example without an ID)`

-But wait, when I was deserializing the handler manually, it seemed to work fine.
+I was aware that I was passing in a record without an id, but wait, when I was deserializing the handler manually, it seemed to work fine.
 So obviously, delayed_job did something different when deserializing.
-So I decided to reproduce it in a separate environment.
+I decided to reproduce it in a separate environment.

 I created a sample rails app with delayed job, one model called `Example` one custom worker called `ExampleJob` and using Rspec to reproduce this.
 The code for the job looks like this: